Trait ByteSlice

 &'a self,

-splitter: &B
+splitter: &B,

 ) -> Option<(&'a [u8], &'a [u8])>

-fn rsplit_once_str<B, 'a>( &'a self, splitter: &B ) -> Option<(&'a [u8], &'a [u8])>
+fn rsplit_once_str<'a, B>( &'a self, splitter: &B, ) -> Option<(&'a [u8], &'a [u8])>

 Split this byte string at the last occurrence of splitter